Virginia Klinekole: Early life and education

 She was born Virginia Shanta and raised in Three Rivers, New Mexico, where she lived all of her life.
 She attended local and boarding schools.
 Shanta was reared in the Roman Catholic faith.

 Career

-Klinkole worked as the Tularosa Public School Educational Liaison for the Mescalero Tribe, and strongly supported education for the children of the reservation, working to preserve the Apache language.
+Klinekole worked as the Tularosa Public School Educational Liaison for the Mescalero Tribe, and strongly supported education for the children of the reservation, working to preserve the Apache language.
 She was "a member of the Tularosa School Board in the late 1960s and served on the Mescalero Apache School Board in the 1980s and 90s.
 She served on the New Mexico Indian Education Advisory Council in the 1980s and received the third annual governor's award for outstanding New Mexican women in 1988."

 In 1959 she was elected as the first woman president of the Mescalero Apache, becoming "the first woman elected to lead any major tribe in the United States."

 Following her term, she was repeatedly elected as a member of the Mescalero Apache Tribal Council.
 She served as a member until 1986, taking part in every aspect of managing the reservation.